Top 10 Best Star Wars Villains

 General Hux is the former commander of Starkiller Base, and he's in charge of the First Order military.
 Hux, like Tarkin before him, is a cutthroat commander who will kill millions of people if his mission demands it.
 There's little doubt that Hux's most heinous act has to be using Starkiller Base as the weapon to destroy Hosnian Prime, the Republic's capital world.

-18 Galen Marek (Starkiller) Galen Marek, codenamed Starkiller, was a male Human apprentice of the Sith Lord Darth Vader.
-A powerful Force-user who lived during the era of the Galactic Empire, Marek originated from the Wookiee home planet of Kashyyyk as the sole offspring of two Jedi Knights—Mallie and Kento Marek—who deserted the Jedi Order during the Clone Wars.
-Following the death of his mother, the young Marek's father... read more
+Galen Marek, codenamed Starkiller, was a male Human apprentice of the Sith Lord Darth Vader.
+A powerful Force-user who lived during the era of the Galactic Empire, Marek came from the Wookiee home planet of Kashyyyk and was the only child of two Jedi Knights, Mallie and Kento Marek, who left the Jedi... read more

 His fall to the dark side was sad, but it was amazing.
 He and Vader had similar goals: to protect the galaxy and fight evil.
 However, they became the very things they swore to destroy.